-improve with the passage of time.
+Standard 6.1 can save the title examiner time and allows title to improve with the passage of time.
 From a practical standpoint, defects that occur that are not covered by the Standards are noted and correction instruments are requested.
-The problem of intervening purchasers must be dealt with on a case-by-case basis, but normally, the practical approach is to assume that the subsequent purchaser accepts as valid the otherwise defectively acknowledged instrument.
+The problem of intervening purchasers must be dealt with on a case-by-case basis, but normally, the practical approach is to assume that the subsequent purchaser recognizes the defectively acknowledged instrument.